Updated: February 12, 2017

 - Honey Extractor

 - A safe place to put the hive.

 Once your bees arrive, it is time to give them a proper introduction to their new home.
 There are many ways to introduce your bees to their hive.
 It ranges from pouring bees on a bed sheet as close to the entrance as possible to feeding the swarm directly into their home.
 If you have questions about this, contact your local beekeeper in Houston, Fort Worth, or Dallas.

 Maintain the Health of Your Bees

 Although your bees will not be a massive time commitment, you will need to give them ongoing care from season to season.
 Most of your checking in on your bees is going to be observed.
 It can be a very satisfying experience as a beekeeper.

 Your best bet for successful bee maintenance is further research and separating the tasks by the different seasons.

 We highly recommend joining a local, state, or national beekeeper association.
 The local associations generally meet once a month for beekeeping classes, and it’s the fastest way to learn about beekeeping.
 For Texas beekeepers, you can check out the Texas Beekeepers Association to learn more about beekeeping in Dallas, Fort Worth, and Houston.

 Got a Hive and Not a Beekeeper?
 Call Bee Safe Bee Removal

-If you have a bee hive on your property and you don’t plan on becoming a Fort Worth beekeeper, then you most likely want the hive removed.
-As professional bee removers and beekeepers, Bee Safe Bee Removal is the best local company to contact for your bee problem.
-Call us today and find out more about our services and scheduling a time for a professional beekeeper to come to your home and make your bee hive a thing of the past.
+If you have a beehive on your property and don’t plan to become a Fort Worth beekeeper, you most likely want the hive removed.
+As professional bee removers and beekeepers, Bee Safe Bee Removal is the best local company to contact your bee problem.
+Call us today and find out more about our services and scheduling a time for a professional beekeeper to come to your home and make your beehive a thing of the past.